Discover Mammoth Cave National Park: Your Must-Have Guide

 Mammoth Cave National Park Location Map

-Mammoth Cave National Park is located in Southern Kentucky, roughly halfway in between Louisville, Kentucky to the North and Nashville, Tennessee to the South.
+Mammoth Cave National Park is located in Southern Kentucky, roughly halfway between Louisville, Kentucky, to the North and Nashville, Tennessee, to the South.
 If you are planning to fly into the area to see the park, the closest major airport is the Nashville International Airport (BNA).
-From there, it is only a 1 hour and 15 minute drive to the park.
+From there, it is only a 1-hour and 15-minute drive to the park.

 To understand where the park is located in relation to other large cities and attractions in the region, please reference the map above and the driving chart I have included in this Mammoth Cave National Park guide below.